Table of Contents

 Back pain is one of the most common ailments in the world, and long-term back issues can lead to disability.
-What are some of the most common causes of back pain and how can you find relief?
+What are some of the most common causes of back pain including upper middle back pain and how can you find relief?
 Consider the following list of the top seven causes of middle and upper back pain.

 This is often the biggest culprit when it comes to back pain.
 Poor posture is rampant in the business world where people sit all day long using mobile devices, looking at monitors that are below eye level, and hold phones between their shoulder and ear.
 We also spend long hours commuting and often engage in poor posture during the drive as well.
 All of this can lead to misalignments and pain once the back locks in a stressed position.